My New Coasters – Mastering short rows in crochet

 Finally I can show you an Afghan crochet square that I made some weeks ago.

-In August I had the pleasure to test another one of Pam’s lovely designs: Tied Up with a Bow.
+In August I had the pleasure to test another one of Pam’s lovely designs: Tied Up With a Bow.
 She now released the pattern and it’s available on Ravelry and in all her other shops.
+You will find a link at the end of this post.

 In case you don‘t know Pam yet: Pam Knighton-Haener is an American designer and the person behind A Yarn of Serendipity.
 Most of the beautiful Afghan squares you can find here on my blog are designed by her.